xz-stjude/idcov/README.md

 You should see a welcome message that says the server is now listening to the port 8080.

-Note: The `` `pwd\`/idcov`` part specifies the folder for idcov to store its database which includes the account information and projects.
-You may want to change it to a different location such as `/var/lib/idcov` to suit your needs.
+Note: The `` `pwd\`/idcov`` part specifies the folder where idcov is going to store its persistent state which includes the user account information and projects.
+Deleting this folder in the host file system effectively "factory resets" idCOV.
+You may want to specify this folder at a different location such as `/var/lib/idcov` to suit your needs.

 ### 6. Visit the website